aikige/MailDist.rb/README.md

 |xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx|text/csv|Address.csv|

-In this case, this script tries to acccess Google Drive, open file which has ID=`xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx, and export it to the file `Address.csv` using `text/csv` format.
+In this case, this script tries to acccess Google Drive, open file which has ID=`xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`, and export it to the file `Address.csv` using `text/csv` format.

 ### Preparation to run the script - Authentication of Script.